AndreiBalan-dev/there-is-no-website/README.md

 ## 🌟 Inspiration

-Inspired by the theme "Functionally Dysfunctional," we aimed to create a project that would challenge the traditional expectations of what a website should be.
+Inspired by the provided theme, we aimed to create a project that would challenge the traditional expectations of what a website should be.
 Instead of a typical, well-structured site, we built something that appears chaotic yet is still engaging and interactive, reflecting the theme in every aspect of the design and functionality.

 ## 🔧 Built With